alexeous/unity-auto-attach-component-attributes/.github/README.md

 - `[GetComponentInParent]` now searches through parents at all levels (like [GetComponentInParent()](https://docs.unity3d.com/ScriptReference/Component.GetComponentInParent.html) does), not only the immediate one.
 - All attributes made Conditional, so they're excluded from non-`UNITY_EDITOR` compilations.
   >
-  >_NOTE_: This does not break component references in Player builds, only removes unneccessary metadata from the release assemblies which is only useful inside Unity Editor.
+  >_NOTE_: This does not break component references in Player builds, only removes unnecessary metadata from the release assemblies which is only useful inside Unity Editor.

 ## Original description